DeFisch/yolov5Test/README.md

 # yolov5Test
-Testing out yolov5 on intersection images
+Testing out yolov5 on traffic intersection images\
+Recognition on vehicles, human, and animals\